 Assessment in FL is carried out in a number of ways for different purposes in order to measure the impact of teaching and learning.
 On a day-to-day basis, teachers use questioning and mini-plenaries within lesson to check understanding and provide further support where needed.
-If a child has not made sufficient progress in a lesson, response marking is provided which will guide the child to make amendments to their work and see more success.
+If a child has not made sufficient progress in a lesson, response marking is provided which will quide the child to make amendments to their work and see more success.

-At the end of each main unit of work in German, each child is assessed in an end of unit test which is comprised of both oral and written elements.
+At the end of each unit of work in French, each child is assessed in an end of unit test.
 This is then used as a measure of their progress in the unit and highlights areas that may be need to recapped in future units.